lisacheawy/Cooking-Pasta-Game/README.md

 * All illustrations were designed using Adobe Illustrator.
 * All audio clips used are no-copyright and royalty-free, unless stated.

-### Installation Guide
+### Prerequisites
-ScalaFX was used in this project.
-As such, JDK 8 is required.
+ScalaFX was used in this project which requires JDK 8.
+This project was built using sbt.

 ```
-JDK 8
+The following are instructions on how to deploy the game on your system.
-  1. Go to https://gluonhq.com/products/javafx/ to download JavaFx, preferably Long Term Support (LTS).
+1. Install the src folder and built.sbt file.
-  2. After downloading the zip file, extract the files into a folder in your drive.
+2. Open cmd and go to the project folder.
-  3. Go to environment variables to add the path of the folder to the system variable.
+3. Type 'sbt' and run.
 ```

 ### Additional Resources